andreburgaud/winrmrf/README.md

 ## Description

-**Windows rmrf** is a simple tool intended to delete directories that the default Windows tools (e.g. `DEL`) can't delete due to the **MAX_PATH** limitations (260 characters).
+**Windows rmrf** is a simple tool intended to delete directories that the default Windows tools (e.g. `DEL`) can't delete due to the **MAX_PATH** limitation (260 characters).

 The target OS is Windows only.

 ## Motivation

-I wrote this tool to overcome problems on windows whith `too long path`, in particular when attempting to delete directories with a too long path.
+I wrote this tool to overcome problems on Windows whith `too long path`, in particular when attempting to delete directories with a too long path.

 For example: